GE Healthcare to produce ventilators round-the-clock to meet coronavirus-led demand

 GE did not disclose how many additional ventilators it expected to produce or the number of people it plans to hire.

 The company said it had increased its manufacturing capacity for other equipments besides ventilators, including CTs, ultrasound devices and mobile X-ray systems.
+GE Healthcare was also shifting current employees and working with suppliers to mitigate shortages.

 Other companies including Medtronic have announced similar plans to ramp up production capacity.

-General Motors Co and Ford Motor Co have said they are in talks with White House officials about how they could support the production of medical equipment.
+General Motors and Ford have said they are in talks with White House officials about how they could support the production of medical equipment.

+Tesla Inc CEO Elon Musk on Wednesday offered to make ventilators in case of a shortage in the United States.
+Elsewhere, companies such as Apple supplier Foxconn have refitted production lines to make masks and similar items.

 In Britain, the government has asked manufacturers including Ford, Honda and Rolls Royce to help make health equipment and said it would look at using hotels as hospitals.